Disease Modifying Therapies Choices booklet

 What are the side effects?

-Choosing a disease modifying therapy
+Choosing a DMT

 Once diagnosed with MS, your neurologist will talk to you about any medication you may require and be eligible for.
-They should discuss with you all your possible options.
+They should discuss with you all of your possible options.
 One thing to consider when looking at these medications is your lifestyle and how the administration of these drugs will fit into your day-to-day living.
+There are several factors you may want to consider and discuss with your family and neurologist.
+Examples may include,

-• What are the benefits of a DMT in the short, mid and long term?
+• What are the benefits of a DMT in the short, mid and long

 • What are some of the common side effects?

 • How is the therapy administered?
-Tablet, injection, or infusion?
+Tablet, injection, or

 • Is this right for my lifestyle?

-Openly discuss all the options with your MS nurse and/or neurologist to come to a decision on what the best course of treatment is for you.
+Openly discuss all of the options with your MS nurse and/or neurologist to come to a decision on what the best course of treatment is for you.

 Side effects

-The side effects of these drugs are different with each therapy and vary from person to person.
-It is important to talk to your MS nurse or neurologist about what side effects the drug may cause.
-Side effects are generally not severe and there are various ways to manage them.
+The side effects of DMTs will differ with each therapy and vary from person to person.
+It is important to talk to your MS nurse or neurologist about any concerns you may have.

 Read any information available.
 You can seek advice but ultimately the choice is yours.
 Any problems speak to your MS nurse

-If you experience flu-like symptoms after injecting, try changing the time of day you take your injection, possibly to just before bedtime so you can sleep through the side-effects.
 Alternatively, providing they do not interfere with any other medication you are taking, it is recommended that you take paracetamol or ibuprofen two hours before the injection to ease the symptoms.

 You have to weigh up the pros and cons personally, but I think taking a DMT has helped slightly on balance.
 I believe this needs to go alongside living a healthy life – good diet, regular exercise and try and live in the moment